 14. Will the schools’ uniforms change?

-We do not envisage changing uniforms.
+Salisbury Plain Academies did not chnage the uniforms at the time of conversion.
 School uniforms may still change in the future, but as with any school, this would follow a process of consultation.

 15. Will the schools’ names change?